DeveloperBlue/color-thief/README.md

 - Option to include white in the possible color palette
 - Option to check if an image contains transparency (with fine-tunable thresholds)

-> WARNING:
+> NOTE:
-Only the **node version** (color-thief-node.js) is modified with these changes.
-That being said, porting these changes to color-theif.js is trivial; feel free to make a pull request.
-The demo and tests are also not altered to reflect these changes.
+The demo and tests are not altered to reflect these changes.

 ### Usage with includeWhite and hasTransparency